 Vanuatu, Ambrym Island

 When the lava lake existed?
 1990ies – December 2018

 One of the most active volcanoes in the world.
-In areas which have not been affected by the acid rain from the volcano, grows gorgeous tropical forest.
-Lava lake here disappeared together with the lava lake in the nearby Mbwelesu Crater.
+In areas that have not been affected by the acid rain from the volcano, grows gorgeous tropical forest.
+The lava lake here disappeared together with the lava lake in the nearby Mbwelesu Crater.

 United States, Hawaii Island

 When the lava lake existed?
 1823 (or before) – May 2018

 This spectacular and comparatively easily available lava lake seemed to be permanent… until it disappeared in 2018.
 Nevertheless, Kilauea Crater is a very impressive, continuously changing area!